 Creation of a new Alumni Relations function and additional fundraising staff

-To meet the need to connect with the growing amount of King’s alumni globally, and have them continue to cherish strong ties with their alma mater, and ultimately to give back, the Foundation agreed, in 2012, to help establish the institution’s first Alumni Relations office and manager of the function by funding the first year-and-a-half of operations.
+To meet the need to connect with the growing amount of King’s alumni globally, have them continue to cherish strong ties with their alma mater, and ultimately to give back, the Foundation agreed, in 2012, to help establish the institution’s first Alumni Relations office and manager of the function by funding the first year-and-a-half of operations.
 In 2014, the Foundation also agreed to fund an additional professional fundraising position within King’s Development office as the school continues to rely on donor support.

 King’s Campus Master Plan